 A plan that has been formulated with your up-to-date medical information, and discussed ahead of time will minimise family conflict and assist the treating medical team to act in accordance with your wishes during a sudden deterioration or crisis.

 How do I get one?

 The Touchstone Life Care process is far more comprehensive and personal than booking a one-off appointment with a solicitor or writing a plan with no medical or legal guidance and no disclosure to any relatives.
-Touchstone Life Care’s Advance Care Plan has quickly become the plan of choice because it is so easy to use and personalised for you.
+Touchstone Life Care’s Advance Care Plan is so easy to use and personalised for you.
 You have the choice to create a digital plan in less than 10 mins.
 Once complete you can print it or email your own PDF copy to your loved ones or personal doctor.
 You can even update it at any time and re-share the latest version.
 Paper-based versions are also available if you prefer to complete your plan by hand.
 Check with your doctor or lawyer if there are special requirements for witnessing, or additional forms specific to where you are in Australia or the world.

 What happens if I start but don’t finish the questionnaire?

 You can pause your questionnaire at any time and return to it later when you have thought more about things.
 You can flag a question you’re unsure of, make a note and ask your GP or nurse about it.
 The best thing is the way it prompts you to think about some medical situations you may not have considered.
 One at a time.
 In the privacy and safety of your own home.
 You have the time to stop, think, research, maybe change your mind a few times.
 There’s no pressure.